mantrajsframework/mantrad/docs/08-component-blocks.md

 &lcub;&lcub;&lcub;footer&rcub;&rcub;&rcub;
 ```

+Remember, by default Mantra uses Mustache rendering template to compose html documents.

-The blocks of a component should be placed at "/component/ui/blocks" folder.
+The blocks of a component should be placed at "/ui/blocks" folder.

-A component can define any number of blocks, and they can be overriden by the project.
+A component can define any number of blocks, and they can be overriden by the project and used by any view of other components.

 Mantra will look for the blocks in the following order:

-* '/ui/templates/blocks/componentname'
+* '/ui/<current frontend>/templates/blocks/<block name>.html'
-* '/ui/templates/blocks'
+* '/ui/templates/blocks/<block name>.html'
-* '/componentname/ui/blocks'
+* '/componentname/ui/blocks/<block name>.html'

+In Mantra, multiple UIs frontends can be used in the sample project.

-For a component named as "footer", then will consider the following folder to look for:
+For a component named as "footer" and current front end named "mainsite" then will consider the following folders to look for:

+* '/ui/mainsit/templates/blocks/footer'
 * '/ui/templates/blocks/footer'
 * '/ui/templates/blocks'
 * '/footer/ui/blocks'